ivan-kleshnin/react-fundamentals-course/README.md

 # Course "React Fundamentals"

 The program is designed for self learning individuals or to be used as a part of learning with a mentor.
-The course is practice-oriented and we believe it's the best way to learn for most students.
+The course is practice-oriented as we believe it's the best way to learn for most students.

-## Blitz FAQ
+## Introduction

 ### Learning Sequences